YouTube has the lowest ROI of any platform I’ve used thus far.

 - My videos may simply suck.

 - Who knows.
-Here’s a video I recorded on a potato:
+Here’s my FIRST video I ever recorded:

 I could be unlucky in that I post from Asia and my videos are not in front of an English speaking audience.
 I confirmed this by sending an email over to videocreators.com.